Connect with others who understand.

 Speak to Your Health Care Team

 Deciding on the best strategies to take your HIV medications can be complicated.
 If you have specific questions about how or when to take your medication, or if you’re concerned about potential drug interactions, ask your HIV doctor, primary care provider, or pharmacist for guidance.
-They can help you figure out how you can best add your medications to your daily routine and help you to avoid drug interactions.
+They can help you figure out how you can best add your medications to your daily routine and help you avoid drug interactions.

 Talk With Others Who Understand